-- 1.1 Our School is an independent special school and part of the Witherslack Group. pupils are aged 8 to 19, with many strengths and interests, along with complex educational needs, such as social communication difficulties, trauma and behaves which challenge.
-Pupils who attend Our School have invariably experienced disrupted education placements with some pupils also in the care of their local authorities.
-Pupils have often had limited positive experiences of education and may be working below age-related expectations when they join us.
-All pupils have an Education, Health and Care Plan. - 1.2 Our School benefits from fantastic grounds within a stunning rural location.
-This contributes to making school a positive and happy place in which to learn, work and live and we make full use of the environment.
-Our School is well-resourced and has a comprehensive range of facilities including a sixth form centre, a science laboratory, a food technology room and a motor vehicle workshop.
-Class sizes are deliberately small in order to ensure pupils feel well supported by highly-skilled staff team of education, pastoral, care and therapy staff.
+- 1.1 Oversands School is an independent special school and part of the Witherslack Group.
+Our pupils are aged 5 to 19, with many strengths and interests, along with complex educational needs, such as social communication difficulties, trauma and behaviours which challenge.
+Pupils who attend Oversands School have invariably experienced disrupted education placements with some pupils also in the care of their local authorities.
+Pupils have often had limited positive experiences of education and may be working below agerelated expectations when they join us.
+All pupils have an Education, Health and Care Plan. - Oversands School benefits from fantastic grounds within a stunning rural location.
+This contributes to making our school a positive and happy place in which to learn, work and live and we make full use of the environment.
+Oversands School is well-resourced and has a comprehensive range of facilities including a Post 16 centre, a science laboratory, a food technology room and a motor vehicle workshop.
+Class sizes are deliberately small in order to ensure pupils feel well supported by our highly-skilled staff team of education, pastoral, care and therapy staff.